Battle of the Atlantic Story

 Signals & Secrets

-"…radar was our first great invention…" — Roy 'Dick' Dykes.
-The breaking of Enigma codes and the race for radar superiority changed the course of the Battle.
+"Radar was our first great invention…" - Roy 'Dick' Dykes.
+Alongside the breaking of Enigma, the race for radar superiority helped turn the tide of the battle.

 Uncover the Intelligence War→CONVOY IDENTIFICATION